Kasprowy Wierch: History

 From 1910 onwards Kasprowy Wierch became very popular among ski tourists so much so an aerial tramway or téléphérique, reaching almost to the summit, was built between 1935 and 1936 as such it is one of the oldest in Europe.
 As part of its modernization, the cabin aerial ropeway was closed for a period until December 2007.
-In 1938 meteorological and astronomical observatories were built here.
+In 1938 meteorological observatory were built here.
 One of the faint Kordylewski clouds, at or circling the Lagrange points of the Moon, was first photographed at the summit by astronomer Kazimierz Kordylewski in 1961.

 Geography

 The mountain is at the crossroads of four crests, two of which coincide with footpaths, incorporating steps, bounding Poland and Slovakia and in times without snow the steep paths heading into both countries south and north are quite easily traversable.
 The peak itself is just north of the border, which is deemed to be a straight line relative to the two dominant ridges.

 Crossing the border between Poland and Slovakia is not restricted, since both countries are members of the Schengen area.
 Users of the cable car change cars midway in their ascent/descent, at Mount Myślenicke Turnie.
 At the top station is a restaurant and information office building with further ski lifts outside.

 The mountain is popular among hikers from Poland, because of its easy accessibility, both on foot and by the cable car.
 However, it is much less visited from the Slovak side, because the ascent from the nearest settlement in Slovakia involves a lengthy (17 km) approach up a remote valley Tichá dolina.